Kalanyr/ck3_harem_doctrines_updated/README.md

 - Anyone who wishes to is free to reuse my code to handle mixed spouses/concubines or having multiple doctrines / traditions that allow for different numbers of spouses /concubines.

-Updates -
+Acknowledgements:
 - Russian Translation by <a href="https://steamcommunity.com/id/yola_jess">**YoBa**</a>
-- Russian Translation updated

-Uploads for Steam Workshop can be found at https://steamcommunity.com/sharedfiles/filedetails/?id=2873545950
+Uploads for Steam Workshop can be found at: https://steamcommunity.com/sharedfiles/filedetails/?id=2873545950

-Uploads for Paradox Plaza can be found at https://mods.paradoxplaza.com/mods/51143/Any
+Uploads for Paradox Plaza can be found at: https://mods.paradoxplaza.com/mods/51143/Any